Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Introduction

 \section{Introduction}

 Obtaining the properties of hadrons as quark and gluon bound states, from the underlying theory of strong interactions, QCD, has proven to be extremely challenging.
 Reproducing even relatively simple observables, such as decay constants, is difficult whenever the nonperturbative regime of QCD must be dealt with.
 However, powerful tools for this task have been developed over the last decades.
-These tools include lattice QCD \cite{LQCD2018,Montvay:1994cy} and continuum functional methods.
-The latter is exemplified by Functional Renormalization Group (see, {\it e.g.}, Refs.~\cite{Pawlowski:2005xe,Schaefer:2006sr} and references therein) and Schwinger--Dyson equations (see, {\it e.g.}, Refs.~\cite{Alkofer:2000wg,Roberts:2000aa,Fischer:2006ub} for reviews and Refs.~\cite{Kekez:1996np,Klabucar:1997zi,Kekez:1998xr,Kekez:1998rw,Kekez:2001ph,Kekez:2003ri,Kekez:2005ie} for examples of calculations of some observables addressed also in the present paper).
+These tools include lattice QCD \cite{LQCD2020,USQCD:2022mmc} calculations in Euclidean space and continuum functional methods.
+The latter is exemplified by functional renormalization group (see, {\it e.g.}, Refs.~\cite{Pawlowski:2005xe,Schaefer:2006sr} and references therein) and Schwinger--Dyson equations (SDE); see, {\it e.g.}, Refs.~\cite{Alkofer:2000wg,Roberts:2000aa,Fischer:2006ub,Roberts:2020hiw} for reviews and Refs.~\cite{Kekez:1996np,Klabucar:1997zi,Kekez:1998xr,Kekez:1998rw,Kekez:2001ph,Kekez:2003ri,Kekez:2005ie} for examples of calculations of some observables addressed also in the present paper.
+A general discussion about meson physics in new experimental programs is provided by Refs.~\cite{Dudek:2012vr,Aguilar:2019teb}.

-Due to technical complications inherent to these two continuum functional approaches, most corresponding calculations are not done in physical Min\-kow\-ski spacetime but in four-dimensional Euclidean space.
+Due to technical complications inherent to these two continuum functional approaches, most corresponding calculations are not done in physical Min\-kow\-ski spacetime but, again, in four-dimensional Euclidean space.
 Hereby one exploits a technical trick, the so-called Wick rotation, to map quantum field theory in Minkowski spacetime to Euclidean space.
 The situation with the Wick rotation relating Minkowski with Euclidean space must be under control, but this is highly nontrivial in the nonperturbative case.
 In particular, it should be clarified whether nonperturbative QCD Green's functions employed in a calculation permit Wick rotation.
+In this work, we do it for two strongly dressed quark-propagator {\it Ans\"atze} \cite{Mello:2017mor,Alkofer:2003jj} modeling nonperturbative QCD.

-On the formal level, Osterwalder--Schrader reconstruction theorem states that the Schwinger functions of some Euclidean field theory can be analytically extended to Wightman functions of the corresponding Minkowski space quantum field theory, providing that these Schwinger functions satisfy some set of constraints, the Osterwalder--Schrader axioms \cite{Osterwalder:1973dx}.
+On the formal level, the Osterwalder--Schrader reconstruction theorem states that the Schwinger functions of some Euclidean field theory can be analytically extended to Wightman functions of the corresponding Minkowski space quantum field theory, providing that these Schwinger functions satisfy some set of constraints, the Osterwalder--Schrader axioms \cite{Osterwalder:1973dx}.